nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 # User Guide

 SplitLah is a desktop app with a Command Line Interface (CLI) for splitting bills amongst users after a group outing.
-Group outings can consist of several activities with different people paying the bill for each activity, but SplitLah does the work of calculating how much each participant owes and whom they must pay at the end of the outing.
+Group outings can consist of several activities with different people paying the bill for each activity; SplitLah does the work of calculating how much each participant owes and whom they must pay at the end of the activity.
-SplitLah consolidates all debts intelligently so they can be paid off with the fewest number of transactions possible.
+Users no longer have to waste time doing these calculations by hand, leaving them with more time for their activites.
-If you can type fast, SplitLah can manage your outings faster than apps using a Graphical User Interface (GUI).
+SplitLah consolidates all debts intelligently so they can be paid off with the fewest number of transactions possible, so users spend less time making pointless transactions.
+SplitLah remembers this information by saving all activities and transactions to the disk, so they can be looked up anytime.
+Users who can type fast can manage their outings faster with SplitLah than with apps using a Graphicsl User Interface (GUI).

 ## Contents
 * [User Guide](#user-guide)